 OPTIONS IN SELECTING THE TAX STATUS OF DELAWARE LLCS

 For Delaware tax purposes, a Delaware LLC that is not physically operating in the State is only required to pay the State a simple, flat-rate franchise tax of $300 per year, due annually on June 1.
 The franchise tax covers the previous calendar year’s business activity, and is due for so long as the LLC exists, regardless of its level of activity or whether it made any money.
-An LLC that is cancelled remains responsible for the full $300 franchise tax for the year in which it is cancelled, regardless of how far into the year cancellation occurs.
+An LLC that is canceled remains responsible for the full $300 franchise tax for the year in which it is canceled, regardless of how far into the year cancellation occurs.
 For more on how to cancel an LLC, please see our Delaware LLC Cancellation page.

-When it comes to Delaware LLC taxes, you’ll have four options for taxation treatment under the U.S. Internal Revenue Code: (1) pass-through taxation as a partnership, the default treatment for LLCs, (2) C-Corp entity-level taxation, (3) S-Corp partnership-like taxation, and (4) disregarded status for tax purposes, applied to single-member LLCs.
+When it comes to Delaware LLC taxes, you’ll have four options under the U.S. Internal Revenue Code: (1) pass-through taxation as a partnership, the default treatment for LLCs, (2) C-Corp entity-level taxation, (3) S-Corp partnership-like taxation, and (4) disregarded status for tax purposes, applied to single-member LLCs.
 Learn more about the different types of Delaware LLC tax statuses to see which one is best for your business.

-Management of an LLC can elect to be taxed under Subchapter C (C-Corp taxation) at the entity level in the same manner as a corporation is taxed (unless the corporation elects otherwise), by filing IRS form 8832.
+Management of an LLC can elect to be taxed under Subchapter C (C-Corp taxation) at the entity level, which is the same manner as a corporation is taxed (unless the corporation elects otherwise), by filing IRS form 8832.
 A C-Corp is considered a separate entity from its members/owners.
-Your LLC taxes may be automatically subject to C-Corp taxation if it is treated as a “publicly-traded partnership” or “PTP” for tax purposes.
+Your LLC taxes may be automatically subject to C-Corp taxation if your business is treated as a “publicly-traded partnership” or “PTP” for tax purposes.

-An LLC electing C-Corp taxation is subject to what is commonly referred to as “double taxation,” meaning the LLC is taxed on its income and loss at the LLC level, and the members (owners) are also taxed on distributions made by the LLC.
-The LLC is taxed on its income at the then-current corporate tax rate (currently 21%).
+An LLC electing C-Corp taxation is subject to what is commonly referred to as “double taxation,” meaning the LLC is taxed on its income and loss at the LLC level, and that the members (owners) are also taxed on distributions made by the LLC.
+These Delaware LLC taxes are based on your income at the then-current corporate tax rate (currently 21%).
 Unlike in partnership taxation, the character of the LLC’s income is not passed through in distributions from an LLC to its members.
-Instead, distributions from an LLC electing C-Corp taxation are taxed as ordinary income to the members (owners) or are treated as qualifying dividends (0%, 15%, or 20% depending on the tax bracket of the receiving member), if the distribution qualifies for such treatment.
+Instead, distributions from an LLC electing C-Corp taxation are taxed as ordinary income to the members (owners) or are treated as qualifying dividends (0%, 15%, or 20% depending on the tax bracket of the receiving member) if the distribution qualifies for such treatment.

-However, the members (owners) of an LLC electing C-Corp taxation have many options for reducing the effect of “double taxation.”
-If taxed as a C-Corp, an LLC is able to deduct all business expenses, interest payments, reasonable salaries paid to owners, employee fringe benefits (such as health and disability insurance), and more, thereby lowering the amount of tax owed.
-In addition, an LLC electing C-Corp taxation pays lower tax rates on earnings retained for use in improving the company, a benefit that is unique to C-Corp taxation.
+However, the members (owners) of an LLC electing C-Corp taxation will have many options for reducing the effect of “double taxation.”
+If taxed as a C-Corp, an LLC in Delaware is able to deduct all business expenses, interest payments, reasonable salaries paid to owners, employee fringe benefits (such as health and disability insurance), and more, thereby lowering the amount of tax owed.
+When a Delaware LLC elects C-Corp taxation, they’ll pay lower tax rates on earnings retained for use in improving the company, a benefit that is unique to C-Corp taxation.

 In addition, an entity that elects C-Corp for their LLC tax status can fully deduct state and local income tax and property taxes from its taxable income.
-On the other hand, an individual's deductions for state and local income taxes and property taxes are capped at $10,000 (or $5,000 for married couples filing separately).
+However, it’s worth keeping in mind that an individual's deductions for state and local income taxes as well as property taxes are capped at $10,000 (or $5,000 for married couples filing separately).
 Therefore, a member loses the full benefit of this deduction if it invests in a pass-through entity, such as an LLC subject to partnership taxation (or S-Corp taxation, discussed below).

-An LLC can elect to be treated as a pass-through entity by filing Form 2553, electing to be taxed under Subchapter S (S-Corp taxation).
+An LLC can elect to be treated as a pass-through entity by filing Form 2553, electing LLC tax status under Subchapter S (S-Corp taxation).
 S-Corp taxation is very similar to the LLC default partnership taxation in that, under each, the LLC itself is not taxed as an entity; instead, the members take all items of income and loss onto their own tax filings and the character of the income is passed through from the LLC to the members.

 Despite the similarities, it's also important to highlight the differences between S-Corp taxation and partnership taxation.
-In some cases, LLCs subject to S-Corp taxation can engage in tax planning techniques that an LLC taxed as a partnership cannot, particularly in the area of self-employment taxes and claiming the 20% “qualified business income” deduction available in some cases.
+In some cases, Delaware LLCs subject to S-Corp taxation can engage in tax planning techniques that an LLC taxed as a partnership cannot.
+Some of those areas include self-employment taxes and claiming the 20% “qualified business income” deduction available in some cases.

-An LLC with only a single member is automatically classified as a “disregarded entity” by the U.S. Internal Revenue Service, unless it elects C-Corp or S-Corp taxation by filing IRS Form 8832.
+Unlike Partnership taxation, an LLC with only a single member is automatically classified as a “disregarded entity” by the U.S. Internal Revenue Service, unless it elects C-Corp or S-Corp taxation by filing IRS Form 8832.
 As a disregarded entity, for purposes of taxation, the LLC is ignored (and does not prepare or file a tax return) and LLC items of gain and loss are treated as those of the sole member directly.
-Since there is technically no single-member LLC taxation and the LLC does not need to file a tax return with the IRS, any income must be claimed on the single member’s tax return as self-employment earnings.
+Since there is technically no single-member LLC taxation and the LLC does not need to file a tax return with the IRS, any income must be claimed on the single member’s personal tax return as self-employment earnings.
 This means that the sole owner of the business will need to report all profits and losses alongside their personal income tax return, similar to a sole proprietorship.

 A single-member LLC which adds on another member automatically has their LLC tax status adjusted to that of a partnership.
 This conversion to partnership taxation may have tax consequences to the original member.
 Also, a single member LLC can elect C-Corp taxation or, if it meets the eligibility requirements, S-Corp taxation and status.

 Harvard can provide assistance throughout the life of your company.
 These custom services are the most popular with our clients: